 Best Known For

-Cyndi Lauper is a singer who rose to fame in the 1980s with a string of pop hits such as "Girls Just Want to Have Fun."
+Cyndi Lauper is an American singer-songwriter who rose to fame in the 1980s with a string of pop hits such as "Girls Just Want to Have Fun."

 Lady Gaga - Mini Biography (4:19)

 Madonna - Mini Biography (4:34)